JakeGreen2145/home_server/README.md

 ### Install docker and docker-compose

-See the [official instructions](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce-1) to install Docker.
+See the [official instructions](https://docs.docker.com/desktop/windows/install/) to install Docker.

-Then add yourself to the `docker` group:
-`sudo usermod -aG docker myuser`

-Make sure it works fine:
+Make sure it works fine.
+Open the Docker app to start the docker daemon.
+Then open terminal and run:
 `docker run hello-world`

 Also install docker-compose (see the [official instructions](https://docs.docker.com/compose/install/#install-compose)).
+Make sure to select the tab for Windows.

 ### (optional) Use premade docker-compose

 This tutorial will guide you along the full process of making your own docker-compose file and configuring every app within it, however, to prevent errors or to reduce your typing, you can also use the general-purpose docker-compose file provided in this repository.

-1. First, `git clone https://github.com/sebgl/htpc-download-box` into a directory.
+1. First, `git clone https://github.com/JakeGreen2145/windows-htpc-download-box` into a directory.
 This is where you will run the full setup from (note: this isn't the same as your media directory)
 2. Rename the `.env.example` file included in the repo to `.env`.
 3. Continue this guide, and the docker-compose file snippets you see are already ready for you to use.
 You'll still need to manually configure your `.env` file and other manual configurations.

-### (optional) Use premade Vagrant box

-You can also use a premade Vagrant box, that will spin up an Ubuntu virtual machine and bootstrap the environment from the `docker-compose` file described above.

-After ensuring Vagrant is installed on your machine:

-1. Run `vagrant up` to bootstrap the vagrant box
-2. Run `vagrant ssh` to ssh into the box
-3. Use the default `192.168.7.7` IP to access the box services from a local machine

 ### Setup environment variables